 "Love & War" Single Releaed 2/17/21

-Love & war was penned 25 years ago.
-It's about judgement, decision making, trust abdicated, love lost & family separated.
-I went through a period of complete exile and disenfranchisement. i achieved rock bottom and some how, some way, fought my way back (war) to respectability and balance though the muse (love).
-I commemorate that journey and my resurrection in song.
+Love & War was penned some 25+ years ago.
+It's about judgement, decision making, trust abdicated, surviving failed relationships, losing my family, separated, and going through an emotionally tough period of complete exile and disenfranchisement.
+And then bouncing back after experiencing rock bottom and some how, some way, fighting my way back (war) to respectability and balance though the muse (love).
+I commemorate that journey and my resurrection in song/verse.

 Love & War